Skip to main content

 Standard Contractual Clauses – what are they?

-SCCs are standard clauses which are published by the European Commission or by a member state Supervisory Authority.
+SCCs are standard clauses published by the European Commission or by a member state Supervisory Authority.
 They offer sufficient safeguards on data protection to allow personal data to be transferred outside of the EU.
-Although the CJEU endorsed the use of SCCs, moving forward it made clear that parties have an obligation to ensure that the laws in the recipient country are sufficient to protect EU personal data.
+Although the CJEU endorsed the use of SCCs, moving forward, it made clear that parties have an obligation to ensure that the laws in the recipient country are sufficient to protect EU personal data.
 If the guarantees of the SCCs are not upheld, then personal data transfers with that company must be suspended.

 What should companies do now?

-To avoid falling foul of the Information Commissioners Office (ICO) companies must assess whether their data privacy safeguards are sufficient and ensure those of any company outside of the EU with whom they have or intend to continue sharing EU citizens’ personal data affords an equivalent protection guaranteed within the EU under GDPR legislation.
+To avoid falling foul of the Information Commissioners Office (ICO), companies must assess whether their data privacy safeguards are sufficient and ensure those of any company outside of the EU with whom they have or intend to continue sharing EU citizens’ personal data affords an equivalent protection guaranteed within the EU under GDPR legislation.

 Note: This is not legal advice; it provides information of general interest on a current legal issue.